Hill Motorsports: Truck No. 56 history

-Hill Motorsports made their Truck Series return at Martinsville in 2019 with Timmy Hill where they finished 21st.
+Hill Motorsports made their Truck Series return at Martinsville in 2019 with Timmy Hill behind the wheel of the No. 56 truck.
+He finished 21st.
 Tyler Hill drove the truck at Dover and finished twentieth.
 Timmy Hill came back and finished sixteenth at Charlotte and 24th Chicagoland.
 Tyler Hill finished 26th at Iowa.
 The highlight of the season came at the Texas Roadhouse 200 in Martinsville, where Timmy Hill scored the team's first-ever top-five finish.

 Bobby Reuse and Carson Hocevar both took part in races in the No. 56 truck.
 On both occasions, the truck was prepared by Jordan Anderson Racing, though the truck was still officially classified as a Hill Motorsports entry.

 In 2020, Gus Dean joined the team for the season opener at Daytona International Speedway.

 In 2021, Mike Marlar joined the team for the Pinty's Dirt Truck Race.

 Later on, Tyler Hill drove the No. 56 to a second place finish at Talladega, setting a new best finish for the team being defeated by Tate Fogleman.

 In 2022, Timmy Hill would drive the No. 56 truck full-time.

 For 2023, Hill Motorsports announced that both Timmy and Tyler Hill would split time behind the No. 56 truck with Timmy Hill driving the season opening race at Daytona.

-For 2024, Timmy Hill has been announced as the full-time driver of the No. 56.
+For 2024, Timmy Hill has been announced as the full-time driver of the No. 56 truck.

+In 2025, the No. 56 was scaled back to part-time entry.

+In 2026, Timmy Hill planned to run 17 races in the No. 56 truck.